 I live on Avenue C with a bed directly under the window that looks out on the street.
 I realize fairly quickly that I need ear plugs if I hope to get any sleep.
-Wayne comes from Boston to spend a weekend with me.
-I observe an odd pattern with Wayne’s visits.
+Wyn comes from Boston to spend a weekend with me.
+I observe an odd pattern with Wyn’s visits.
 I am left almost teary every time.
 I come to understand that it arises from the tension between a great trust and intimacy precariously balanced against the fear that I will offend and alienate him.

 I live on 126th Street in Harlem, near the intersection of Malcolm X and Martin Luther King.
 Trucks coming across the Robert F Kennedy bridge favour 126th as they enter Manhattan in the pre-dawn hours.
 That combined with a particularly noisy manhole cover jolt me awake every morning.
 Someone in the shared washroom left me a note suggesting I try Rogaine.

-Realizing I will never be able to sleep through his snoring I decide to create a makeshift bed in the bathroom.
+Realizing I will never be able to sleep through his snoring I decide to create a makeshift bed in the hotel bathroom.
 In doing so I have indeed offended and alienated him.

 Theo is a beagle who looks very excited to be coming to the park, straining at his owner’s leash.
 Once here, though, he seems rather timid.
 He never strays far from his owner, returning frequently after tentative forays to interact with other dogs.
 A dachshund in a red jacket seems intent on getting Theo in a headlock.

 I return from school and can’t find Anuk anywhere.
 I ask my mother where he is.
 “Your father sold him.
 The deal was that you boys would look after Anuk if you wanted to keep him, and you haven’t been doing that.”
 Weeks later I am leaving for school and Anuk is there outside the house.
 He follows me to school.
 At the end of the day he is waiting for me at the school and follows me back home.
 My father calls the people who bought Anuk.
 They had not kept him but had in turn sold him to a nearby farmer.
 That farmer, when contacted, tells my father that Anuk had run off after being kicked by a cow.
 Despite being transfered to new homes twice, Anuk had found his way back to our house.
-My father returns Anuk to the farmer.
+My father returns Anuk to his new owner.